zzzprojects/docs/html-agility-pack.net/pages/documentations/parser/from-file.md

 # From File

-## Load Html From File
+## Load HTML From File

 HtmlDocument.Load method loads an HTML document from a file.

 ### Example

-The following example loads Html from file.
+The following example loads HTML from a file.

 ```csharp {:gist="118d4dd3f8fbf12926947603da392fb4"}